nodiscc/xsrv/README.md

 ```

-For production systems, it is strongly recommended to run the playbook and evaluate changes against a testing/staging environment first.
+For production systems, it is strongly recommended to run the playbook and evaluate changes against a testing/staging environment first (create separate testing/prod groups in `inventory.yml`, deploy changes against the testing environment).
 Setup **Continuous Deployment** and monitoring to automate delivery and testing.
 See the example [`.gitlab-ci.yml`](playbooks/xsrv/.gitlab-ci.yml) to get started.

-### Uninstalling roles

-Uninstalling roles is not supported at this time: components must be removed manually, or a new server must be deployed and data restored from backups.
-Most roles provide variables to disable their services/functionality.

-### Reverting changes
+**Reverting changes:**

+ - `git checkout` your playbook/configuration as it was before the change
  - restore a VM snapshot from before the change (will cause loss of all data modified after the snapshot!)
  - or, restore data from the last known good backups (see each role's documentation for restoration instructions)
- - `git checkout` the configuration as it was before the change
  - run the playbook `xsrv deploy`

 Refer to **[ansible documentation](https://docs.ansible.com/)** for more information.

+**Uninstalling roles:**

+Uninstalling roles is not supported at this time: components must be removed manually, or a new server must be deployed and data restored from backups.
+Most roles provide variables to disable their services/functionality.

 ### Using as ansible collection

-If you just want to integrate the [roles](#roles) in your own playbooks, install them through [`ansible-galaxy`](https://docs.ansible.com/ansible/latest/cli/ansible-galaxy.html):
+If you just want to integrate the [roles](#roles) in your own playbooks, install them using [`ansible-galaxy`](https://docs.ansible.com/ansible/latest/cli/ansible-galaxy.html):

 ```bash
 ansible-galaxy collection install nodiscc.xsrv
 ```

-And include the in your playbooks:
+And include them in your playbooks:

 ```yaml
 # playbook.yml